The TreatmentResponseExperiment Class

 has both list and table like behaviours.
 For table like operations, a

-can be thought of as a
+given TreatmentResponseExperiment can be thought of as a

-by colKey
+rowKey by colKey rectangular object.

-like sub-setting for this object,
+To support data.frame like sub-setting for this object,

 the constructor makes pseudo row and column names, which are the ID

-columns for each row of rowData
+columns for each row of rowData or colData

 pasted together with a ‘:’.
 The ordering of these columns is preserved